LironHazan/rust-in-peace/README.md

 Here for WebAssembly?
 - Install: wasm-pack (building, testing, and publishing Rust-generated WebAssembly).

 How to build this project?

+Build  rust first:
+- `wasm-pack build`

+Then build the web app:
 - `npm i`
 - `npm run serve`